Cortex-Development/cortex-bot/README.md

 - `/challenge end` - **STAFF** - End the ongoing challenge
 - `/challenge finishgrading` - **STAFF** - Finish grading the ongoing challenge

+## Features
+- **Points** - Members can get points from other members or from getting their work acknowledged by staff.
+These points can be accumulated and flexed on the leaderboard
+- **Challenges** - Staff can create challenges for members to complete.
+These challenges can be graded by staff.

 ## Contribution
 We welcome contributions from the community!
 To contribute to this project, please follow these guidelines: